Hopfian and Bassian algebras: Open questions

 The following questions are related to the Hopfian and Bassian properties. \begin{itemize} \item What condition on an algebra $A$ satisfying ACC(prime ideals) makes it Hopfian?
 (Being affine PI is not enough, in view of Remark~\ref{Hopf rem}.)
-Is it enough that $A$ is finitely presented? \item Does the enveloping algebra of the centerless Virasoro algebra satisfy ACC(prime ideals)?
+Is it enough that $A$ is finitely presented? \item Does the enveloping algebra of the centerless Virasoro algebra satisfy ACC(prime ideals)\footnote{Now proved for completely prime ideals by Iyudu, N.K.~ and Sierra \cite[Proposition~6.4]{IS}}?
 ACC(semiprime ideals)?
 ACC(ideals)? \item Is the enveloping algebra of the centerless Virasoro algebra Bassian?
-Hopfian? \end{itemize}
+Hopfian? \footnote{Now proved along with the positive Witt algebra, and also the Virasoro algebra being Hopfian, by Iyudu, N.K.~ and Sierra \cite[Proposition~6.5]{IS}} \end{itemize}